one-data-model/one-data-model.github.io/_pages/sdflanguage.md

 ---
 ## Introduction

-Semantic Definition Format (SDF) is a new description format to describe abstract data models.
+Semantic Definition Format (SDF) is a description format to describe abstract data models.
 SDF conveys abstract meta-model for IoT device affordances, behavior, and context, decoupled from communication details.
 SDF provides:

 - Common categories for affordances
 - Common categories for constraints
 - Common format for definitions